 What is NCSA?

-The National Committee of State Associations (NCSA) is one of NCRA’s most vital and active committees.
+The National Congress of State Associations (NCSA) is one of NCRA’s most vital and active committees.
 Functioning as a conduit between state associations and the NCRA Board, NCSA performs a critical role within NCRA by providing a forum for state leaders to discuss issues and propose improvements to NCRA’s governance, policies, and procedures.
 NCSA gives voice to state affiliates on the national level.
 NCSA protects, informs, and educates affiliates and helps the board understand the needs of affiliates.

 NCSA holds one formal meeting annually at the NCRA Annual Convention and will hold several informational meetings throughout the year at designated NCRA conferences (i.e., Leadership Conference, Legislative Boot Camp, Midyear Conference).

 The NCSA Chair and Vice-Chair are appointed by the NCRA President; their role is to facilitate and guide the NCSA membership.
 The NCSA Governing Committee consists of three members and two alternates, who are elected to two-year terms by the NCSA Delegates at the NCSA Annual Meeting.

 At the NCSA Annual Meeting, the NCSA membership is composed of two Delegates and two Alternates from each NCRA-approved affiliated association (“Affiliate”).
 Each Affiliate must formally designate its Delegates and Alternates annually.
 This two-delegate system gives each Affiliate an equal voice and an equal vote.

 At meetings other than the Annual Meeting, NCSA Affiliates may designate an Affiliate Representative to act on its behalf if neither its Delegates nor its Alternates will be in attendance at the host conference.